matteeyah/matteeyah.github.io/about.md

 delivering product improvements.

 In September 2022 a dream came true.
 A colleague from GitLab asked me to work on an early stage startup he founded.
-The startup is called OpTonal.
+The startup was called OpTonal.

 I loved everything about OpTonal, but it came with a catch.
 The product was developed by an outsourcing agency.
 We needed to take ownership of engineering,